So, you’ve installed The Scoring Machine on your iPhone, iPad or iPod touch. Now what?

 Tap Add (+) to enter information about another course…

 Touch the Name item and use the keyboard to enter the name of your golf course.
-Tap Next on the keyboard, and if the golf club’s name is different than the name of the course, enter it.
+Tap Next.
+If the golf club’s name is different than the name of the course, enter it.

 Tap Next again and enter the location of the course.